AnujanKopu/Scrabble-Game/readme.md

 Once a player submits their play with P.
 Other players are able to challenge the other player's play in the 8 second interval given.

-First to player to reach the [choosen] amount points to win will win the game.
+First to player to reach the [chosen] amount points to win will win the game.
 Points are assessed every player turn submission.

 # Extra:
 Window is not resizeable; however, you can change the static size in config.py.
 Warning: TIle images can become blury if window size too small and tile may not be able to be resized to window sizes > 2600 x 2600.